datou30/InfoNet/README.md

 y = rankdata(y)/seq_len
 ```
 Also, `rankdata` will lead to undifferentiable, if you want to apply InfoNet in the training task, you can replace `rankdata` with differentiable rank techniques： [Fast Differentiable Sorting and Ranking](https://arxiv.org/abs/2002.08871), [github repo link here](https://github.com/teddykoker/torchsort).
+Detailed instruction of softrank will be shown in the new branch softrank.
 ```python
 pip install torchsort